Women's sports: Media coverage

 Media coverage for women's sports is significantly less than the coverage for men's sports.
 Substantial research indicates that women's sports and female athletes gain only a small fraction of sports media coverage worldwide.
 Research that has examined why this is the case suggested this can be attributed to three particular factors that govern sports newswork: the male-dominated sports newsroom, ingrained assumptions about readership, and the systematic, repetitive nature of sports news.
-In 1989, a study was conducted that recorded and compared the amount of media coverage of men and women's sports on popular sports commentary shows.
+In 1989, a study was conducted that recorded and compared the amount of media coverage of women's and men's sports on popular sports commentary shows.
 Michael Messner and his team in 2010 analyzed three different two-week periods by recording the amount of time that the stories were on air and the content of the stories.
 After recording sports news and highlights, they wrote a quantitative description of what they saw and a qualitative description of the amount of time that story received.

+Historical estimates of women's sports coverage have ranged from 3% to 5.5% of total sports coverage.
+Studies show that less than 25% of all articles in newspapers and online sources about the NCAA Division 1 March Madness tournaments focus on women’s teams.
+Likewise, female athletes receive less than one-third of high school sports coverage in newspapers.
+A similar trend is seen in the Olympics, where men’s events continue to receive significantly more attention than women’s.
+This unequal coverage not only sidelines female athletes but also shapes how the public views women’s role in sports.